Relic Neutrino Helicity Evolution in Galactic Magnetic Field and Its Implications: Introduction

 \section{Introduction}

 Relic neutrinos carry information from the early Universe.
-They decoupled from the hot plasma about 1 second after the big bang, much earlier than the cosmic microwave background decoupling.
-They are decoupled in chirality eigenstates at temperatures $\simeq$ MeV.
+They decoupled from the hot plasma about 1 second after the big bang, much earlier than the cosmic microwave background.
+Neutrinos and anti-neutrinos are decoupled in chirality eigenstates at temperatures $\simeq$ MeV.
 When decoupled, they were highly relativistic, and their helicity eigenstates coincided with chiral eigenstates.

-Previous research \cite{Baym:2020riw}\cite{Baym:2021ksj} studied the effects of astrophysical magnetic field and gravitational inhomogeneities on the helicities of present-day relic neutrinos.
-The helicity eigenstates of both Dirac and Majorana neutrinos are modified by gravitational effects, with finite mass, and for Dirac neutrinos helicity modifications are also induced by magnetic moments during propagation through astrophysical magnetic fields.
+The idea that the spin of a massive Dirac neutrino with a magnetic moment precesses in a magnetic field was originally studied by Fujikawa and Shrock \cite{PhysRevLett.45.963}.
+More recently, Baym and Peng studied the effects of astrophysical magnetic fields and gravitational inhomogeneities on the helicities of present-day relic neutrinos \cite{Baym:2020riw} \cite{Baym:2021ksj}.
+Gravitational effects can modify the helicity eigenstates of both Dirac and Majorana neutrinos having finite mass, but helicity modifications due to magnetic moments arise only for Dirac and not Majorana neutrinos \cite{Schechter:1981hw}.
+See \cite{Baym:2020riw,Baym:2021ksj} and citations therein for a recent survey of the field.

-Inverse tritium beta decay \cite{PhysRev.128.1457} (ITBD) is a promising experimental tool \cite{PTOLEMY:2022ldz} to observe relic neutrinos.
-Since the ITBD cross-section depends on helicity, in principle ITBD measurements can provide a tool to detect helicity modification.
-Moreover, with a polarized target, directional anisotropies are in principle accessible \cite{Lisanti:2014pqa} thus detection of a helicity modification which depends on the neutrino arrival direction -- due in our case to the Galactic magnetic field having a non-trivial structure -- may one day be possible to explore observationally.
+Inverse tritium beta decay \cite{PhysRev.128.1457} (ITBD) is a proposed experimental means \cite{PTOLEMY:2022ldz} to observe relic neutrinos.
+Since the ITBD cross-section depends on helicity, ITBD measurements can, in principle, provide a tool to detect helicity modification.
+Moreover, directional anisotropies in the neutrino event rate are in principle accessible with a polarized ITBD target~\cite{Lisanti:2014pqa}.
+Thus it may one day be possible to detect an angular anisotropy in the neutrino event rate due to helicity modification, which depends on the neutrino arrival direction with respect to the Galactic magnetic field.

-Our understanding of the Galactic magnetic field developed over the decades.
-Today the Jasson and Farrar model (JF12) \cite{Jansson:2012pc} fits the largest range of observations and should be a good semi-realistic model to study neutrino helicity evolution.
-Here we focus on Dirac neutrinos with non-zero diagonal magnetic moments.
+The aim of the present paper is twofold.
+First, we improve on the very rough estimate of the amount of spin rotation in the Galactic magnetic field provided by Baym and Peng~\cite{Baym:2020riw,Baym:2021ksj}, by simulating the propagation of relic neutrinos and anti-neutrinos through a realistic model of the Galactic magnetic field (GMF).
+Second, we determine the observational impact of such spin rotation, which has not previously been discussed.
+We find that large spin rotation does not \emph{per se} imply a significant change in the interaction rate, unless the lightest neutrino remains relativistic today.
+However counting rate and anisotropy measurements can together constrain, at least in principle, several decades of mass-magnetic moment parameter space.